😨 Problem#

 In my company there is an old Web Form Website running .NET Framework 3.5.
 I migrated it to an ASP.NET Web Form Application running .NET Framework 4.7.2 few months ago.
 The website is running just like the old one but recently a user reported that:

-a <select> list which should triggers an AJAX call and refresh part of the page does not work.
-Instead, the page is reloaded everytime when the item in the <select> list is changed.
+<select>list which should triggers an AJAX call and refresh part of the page does not work.
+Instead, the page is reloaded everytime when the item in the<select>list is changed.

 I used almost a day to figure out what’s (probably) happened and I hope that this article will be helpful to someone in the future who (still) encounter this problem.